SafetyK-State Campus Safety

 Receive emergency notifications

-The K-State Police Department has many officers that patrol the campus 24 hours a day, seven days a week.
-K-State Police monitor numerous emergency phone call boxes located throughout the campus.
-Know the locations of the blue emergency phone boxes.
+The K-State Police Department (Manhattan) and Campus Safety and Security Office (Salina) both have many officers that patrol their campus 24 hours a day, seven days a week.
+K-State Police monitor numerous emergency phone call boxes located throughout our Manhattan and Polytechnic campuses.
+Find the locations of the blue emergency phone boxes on your campus:

 Stop sexual violence

-Visit the Center for Advocacy Response and Education (CARE) for information about prevention or for assistance in addressing the effects of sexual violence, dating violence or stalking.
+The Center for Advocacy Response and Education (CARE) on the Manhattan campus provides information about prevention or for assistance in addressing the effects of sexual violence, dating violence or stalking.
+This resource is available to all students, regardless of campus location.

 Browse resources and tips for staying safe